 Quite obviously, this signals the need to further scrutinize financials on a frequent basis in order to ensure the health of the company, and to quickly spot downward trends and act when they are recognized.
 There are also an extensive amount of government financial programs available to subsidize wages, provide low or no-interest loans, and more during COVID-19.
 KPMG has excellent guides on tax considerations and financial reporting to help with some aspects of financials.
 CPA Canada has a similar list of resources covering everything from reporting to audit considerations during COVID-19.

 The duty of the board is to the company and its shareholders.
 However, in times of crisis, it is necessary to look out for increased shareholder activism and opportunism.
 Shareholder activism can generally be avoided by taking steps to provide transparency and communicating with shareholders regularly to ensure their needs are met.
 In a recent blog, Osler signals the need to be vigilant in the face of these risks as Canada provides a more fruitful landscape for opportunistic investors compared to the United States.

-Shareholders should be kept apprised of any major changes in the business due to COVID-19 with active engagement.
-While it is hardly opportunistic, stocks are foreseeably not doing well at the moment and the first primal instinct stockholders have in a downturn is to sell.
-A solid shareholder engagement strategy and transparency of company financials can help to stem this tide as well as holding activism at bay.
+Shareholders should be kept apprised of any significant changes in the business due to COVID-19 with active engagement.
+While it is hardly opportunistic, stocks are foreseeably not doing well, and the first primal instinct stockholders have in a downturn is selling.
+A solid shareholder engagement strategy and transparency of company financials can help to stem this tide and hold activism at bay.

 Osler also suggests two legal protections if they are not already in place: shareholder rights plans and advance notice provisions.
 A shareholder rights plan is also known as a “poison pill” and it is designed to prevent third-party hostile takeovers.
 Companies such as Air Canada are renewing their existing shareholder rights plans in the face of the crisis.